 Old sketchbooks compared to the new one

 When I tried it out for the first time, I was over the moon with how great the paper was.
 It’s thin (96 gsm) so the book has many pages, but not so thin that the ink shows through.
 It handled light watercolor washes reasonably well with a little buckling, which was fine for quick sketches.
-The smoothness of the paper was perfect of my brush pen sketches, and it’s also very resistant to erasing.
+The smoothness of the paper was perfect for my brush pen sketches, and it’s also extremely easy to erase graphite from it.

 When my last Canson sketchbook ran out and I went to the local store to buy a new one, they didn’t have it.
 When I went to check again months later, they still didn’t have it.
 And again.
 They had plenty of other Canson products, and plenty of hardbound sketchbooks from other brands, but not this one.

 I lived without it for a while, rotating between a couple of Hahnemühles, but apart from the Kraft paper sketchbook, none of the others was that great with ink, which happens to be my favorite drawing technique.

 I also bought a Clairefontaine Goldline sketchbook with 140 gsm pages, but it was too precious to use for note-taking and doodling, so I didn’t carry it with me.
 I find it important to be able to draw or write anything when I’m on the go, and carrying several sketchbooks to cover all my needs is burdensome.
 I prefer having one all-purpose sketchbook to take with me every day, and then switch it up with a good watercolor pad when I go to the beach.
 When I’m at home, I pick a sketchbook based on the tools I want to use so I may choose one of the fancy ones.

 Last week I finally got my hands on another Canson Art Book Universal at the local store, and breaking it in with the first sketch was like coming home.
 I know us stationery nerds sound weird when we praise a stack of paper, but if art is near and dear to your heart than you can surely understand.